 Avalanche Awareness in the New Zealand Backcountry book

 1. Scheduled Courses

-  All scheduled courses are limited to a maximum of 4 participants.
-Courses are either for skiers, or snowboarders and ideal for individuals to join.
+All scheduled courses are limited to a maximum of 4 participants and are ideal for individuals to join.

 Minimum bookings on scheduled courses

-  In the unusual situation with only one person booked, rather than cancel a trip we can run the same program for NZ$3,550.
+In the unusual situation with only one person booked, rather than cancel a trip we can run the same program for NZ$3,775.
 The course content is unaffected.